 Basically, the only thing that businesses need to buy are backup power systems (so they can continue using the system in the event of a local power outage), managed routers (so monitoring, configurations and upgrades can be handled remotely by the vendor), and if desired, affordable IP Phones that have features like built-in monitors for web calls.

 When using a cloud business phone system, users can make and receive calls — and access other system features, like chat, checking status, and more — from their smartphone.
 They can also forward live calls to their car or any other Bluetooth-enabled device or system, and pick up voicemails on-the-go as audio files.

-What’s more, when employees make calls on their smartphone (through an app and not their device’s native phone), the business’s name and number shows up on Caller ID — not their personal name and number.
+What’s more, when employees make calls on their smartphone (through an app and not their device’s native phone), the business’s name and the number shows up on caller ID — not their personal name and number.
 In addition to protecting privacy, this presents a professional and polished image.

 We briefly mentioned business continuity above, but it is such an important aspect that it’s worth focusing on further.

 With a conventional landline phone system, in the event of a local power outage that knocks out the phone company — whether for a few minutes, hours, or even days in the case of extreme weather events and other emergencies — there is no way to make and receive calls.

 However, a cloud telephone system (with a backup power network) will stay online, and as such employees can continue making and receiving calls on their smartphone.
 They can also forward calls to other numbers (including landlines), modify auto-attendant greetings to keep customers and other callers updated on operational status, and more.

 With conventional phone systems, adding users is costly, time-consuming, and typically involves having a technician perform an on-site visit.
 And on the other end of the spectrum, businesses that downsize or delegate activities to other offices wind up paying for excess phone system capacity.
 For example, they may have 100 lines but only 70 employees.